Watch our journey on this 25 minute adventure film below!

 Audio below: Leigh speaking on ABC ‘Australia All Over’

-re: Road Of Bones
+re: Road Of Bones (press play)

 ‘You will definitely meet bears’ remarked our drunken Russian guide.
 After a pause and a reflective look away, he followed up in a concerned voice ‘I hope you escape’.
 Needless to say the three of us looked quite agaze at each other.
 We just hoped that for Anton, our Russian Comrade in whom we placed all our trust, that it was simply the ‘vodka’ talking.
 Time will tell.
 With that stark thought uppermost in our minds, we skulled the last shot glass of vodka like it was our last – proudly shouting ‘Pedonya’; that is ‘drinking to the bottom’ – staying true to Russian traditions in an act of enticing good karma.